WenxiangL/WenxiangL/README.md

 - 👋 Hi, I’m @WenxiangL
-- 👀 I’m interested in Bioinformatic.
+- 👀 I’m interested in Computational Structural Biology.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently a Ph.D student.
-- 💞️ I’m looking to collaborate on Bioinformatic statistic analysis.
+- 💞️ I’m looking to collaborate on enzyme and Molecular dynamics.
 - 📫 How to reach me :2944033705@qq.com

 <!---